 Step 5.
 Restore the Utilities

 Your work will be much easier if you have heat, electricity, clean water, and sewage disposal.
-We suggest these services be formally inspected and safely restored only by certified utility workers, as quickly as possible.
+If storm damaged, we suggest these services be formally inspected and safely restored only by certified utility workers, as quickly as possible.

 Step 6.
 Clean Up